-And oh boy, do humans like their consistency.
+And, oh boy, do humans like their consistency.

-In social psychology there’s something called cognitive consistency.
+In social psychology, there’s something called cognitive consistency.

-It is the behavior that humans like their thoughts, actions, and beliefs to be aligned, and expect the same in other people.
+It is the behavior in that humans like their thoughts, actions, and beliefs to be aligned, and expect the same in other people.

 Remember our friend Jaxson from LinkedIn?
 It’s not a coincidence that his Twitter account is a mirror image.

 Include a link to your website, which I’ll be touching on next, and follow other users to begin building an audience.

 You can create one by clicking the “Pages” button on the left sidebar under “Explore.”

 Choose the first “Business or Brand” option afterward.